ibm-cloud-docs/monitoring/agent/agent_image.md

 {: codeblock}

 The output of this command is the list of monitoring agent images.
 It includes information about the repository, `icr.io/ext/sysdig`, the image tag, the image digest, the image namespace, when the image was created, the image size, and the images security status.

+You can find the following images in the registry:

+- `icr.io/ext/sysdig/agent`: You can use this image, that includes the kernel module, to deploy the full agent.
+- `icr.io/ext/sysdig/agent-slim`: You can use this image to deploy the slim agent.
+This image also requires the initContainer agent-kmodule image `icr.io/ext/sysdig/agent-kmodule-thin` to pre-build the kernel module.
+- `icr.io/ext/sysdig/agent-kmodule`: Image for the initContainer that is used for building the kernel module from the headers or by downloading a precompiled version.
+- `icr.io/ext/sysdig/agent-kmodule-thin`: Image for the initContainer that is used for building the kernel module when you deploy the slim agent.
+It is a smaller version of the agent-kmodule image, it has less dependencies, and it removes unused packages.